 Challenges for Boys

 The real challenge for boys is that they view this content regularly and believe it to be real.
-Boys as young as 7 years old have reported viewing adult content.
-The average age of kids the first time they see adult content is 12 in the United States.
+Boys as young as 7 years old have reported viewing pornography.
+The average age of kids the first time they see pornography is 11 in the United States.

 Challenges for Girls